karthikraja95/academic-kickstart/content/post/FSIL/index.md

 Incremental Learning refers to a family of scalable algorithms that learn to sequentially update models from infinite data streams.
 Whereas in “traditional” machine learning, we’re given a complete dataset consisting of (input, output) pairs, in Incremental Learning, we don’t have all of the data available when creating the model.
 Instead, the data points arrive one at a time, and we have to build a “living” model, one that learns and adapts as the data comes.

-*The aim of the article to understand the state of the art techniques in Incremental Few-Shot  Learning (IFSL)*
+*The aim of the article to understand the state of the art techniques in Incremental Few-Shot Learning (IFSL) like:*

+- Dynamic Few-Shot Visual Learning without Forgetting
+- Incremental Few-Shot Learning with Attention Attractor Networks
+- XtarNet: Learning to Extract Task-Adaptive Representation for Incremental Few-Shot Learning
+- Few-Shot Class-Incremental Learning
+- Incremental Few-Shot Learning via Vector Quantization in Deep Embedding Space

 ## Dynamic Few-Shot Visual Learning without Forgetting (CVPR 2018)